Turns out mine is bad. I’m also uncool and old. More on that in a bit. Let me tell you how I found out…

 Lot of truth packed in that quote.
 Fred references his experience with Twitter’s early struggles with their fail whale and explosive growth and popularity.
 That is definitely one kind of grinding…managing a rocket ship as tries to reach escape velocity.

-But sometime it takes a while for waves to reach the shore.
-Here we millions of smart speakers units shipped and five years after the launch of Alexa, and we’ve had no break out VUI brands or companies.
+But sometime it takes a while for waves of change to reach the shore.
+Here we are with millions of smart speakers units shipped and five years after the launch of Alexa, and we’ve had no break out VUI brands or companies.
 The biggest success story in smart speakers is a guy who works at Ford who bought a Tesla with cash with his Alexa skill he built on the side.
 That’s a nice side hustle that helps one developer and Alexa, not sure it’s a business that continue to grow.

 So we stopped focusing on smart speakers and making a transition to mobile voice.
 We’ve been grinding over the last year to help mobile apps develop their own VUI, including a whole company rebranding.
 Making this change has definitely been more of a grind than a pivot.
 That’s because we are refining the value we create for VUI than completely giving up on it.